- Home

 How to manage loss of appetite

-- Eat small meals frequently, e.g. every 2–3 hours.
-Keep to a regular eating pattern rather than waiting until you’re hungry.
+- Eat small meals every 2–3 hours during the day, and keep to a regular eating pattern rather than waiting until you’re hungry.

-- Sip fluids throughout the day, and replace water, tea and coffee with fluids that add energy (kilojoules) and protein, such as milk, milkshakes, smoothies or soup.
-These are also good if you find drinks or soups easier to manage than a meal.
-See these recipes for ideas.
+- Choose fluids that are high in kilojoules and protein, such as milk, milkshakes, smoothies or creamy soup.
+These may be easier to manage than a meal.

 View the Cancer Council NSW editorial policy.